CraftAcademyLabs/ca_course/ionic/the_back-end.md

 Okay, there will be plenty of opportunity to write more specs for the User model.
 But let's focus on adding some request specs to test our endpoints.

+###Testing the endpoints - request specs

-First we need to add a helper method that will parse the response to Json.
+First we need to add a helper method that will parse the server response body to Json.
 Create a `support` folder in the `spec` folder.
 Add a new file named `response_json.rb`.
 In that file we will create a module that will parse the `response.body` to Json and allow us to DRY out our request specs.

 !FILENAME spec/support/response_json.rb
 ```ruby